-The NEDS contains fields for up to nine ICD-9-CM and ICD-10-PCS procedures and 15 CPT procedures per ED record, although the number of code fields populated varies by State due to reporting differences.
+- The NEDS contains fields for up to and nine ICD-9-CM or ICD-10-PCS procedures and 15 CPT procedures per ED record, although the number of code fields populated varies by State due to reporting differences.
 Some States provide more than the maximum code fields retained on the NEDS.
 To reduce the file size of the NEDS, the number of diagnosis and procedure codes retained was limited.
-Less than one percent of all ED records report more fields than the maximum allowed on the NEDS.
+Less than one percent of all ED records report more fields than the maximum allowed on the NEDS. - The collection and reporting of external cause of injury (E codes under ICD-9-CM) and external cause of morbidity (V, W, X, and Y codes under ICD-10-CM) also varies across hospitals depending on the presence of State laws or mandates for the collection of these codes.
+Some States do not require hospitals to report codes for "misadventures to patients during surgical and medical care" (codes E870-E879 under ICD-9-CM) which means that these occurrences will be underreported.